th0rz05/safe-dl-framework/docs/module3.md

 ### 8.1 Fields Added to profile.yaml

-After Module 3 execution, the profile file is updated with:
+After Module 3 execution, the profile file is updated with a `risk_analysis` section containing both a numeric summary and a list of recommended defenses per attack.

+Example:

 ```yaml
 risk_analysis: